JPBiddle/watch-review/README.md

 The typography I will use will be from Google Fonts.

-The titles will be '', .
-In keeping with this, the rest of the text in the site will be '', another font.
+The titles will be 'lusitana'.
+In keeping with this, the rest of the text in the site will be 'lusitana'.
+Back up font will be 'Georgia'.

+Both are uncomplicated and elegant fonts chosen for readability.

 ### Imagery

-All imagery will be from Hodinkee, credit will be listed at the bottom of ReadMe.
+All imagery will be from Hodinkee, a watch news site, and urls will be passed from there to simulate user reviews.
+Credit will be listed at the bottom of ReadMe.

 [Back to top](#joels-watch-club)